+Great question!
 Biomimicry is the process of using concepts and ideas drawn from nature to solve complex problems.
-Whist biomimicry has only been formally studied in the last half century, it's something that has been ongoing for billions of years.
+Whilst Biomimicry has only been studied as a discipline in the last half century, Biomimics can draw on the knowledge and wisdom of nature that has been developed over billions of years.

 Biomimicry can be applied in a number of different fields, including architecture, engineering, and design.
-By looking to nature for inspiration, we are able to pull on an infinite number of possibilities to create elegant and pragmatic solutions.
+By looking to nature for inspiration, we are able to draw on an infinite number of possibilities to create elegant, pragmatic and sustainable solutions.